brambozz/physics/log.md

 felt good, feel like i am getting stronger. tabletop hold for 60'' resulted in twitching in lower left arm.
 Had to go pretty deep for 60''.

+## 2020-03-23
+From today I will be more strict on pullup form.
+1. Full relaxed deadhang
+2. Engage core by compressing knees slightly upwards
+3. First full scapular engagement
+4. Continue to full pullup without protruding chin or leg movement

+### Strength session
++ *pullups* 3.75 - 2.5 - 2.5
++ *pushups* 10 - 9 - 8
++ *bearcrawls* 1 - 1 - x
++ *tabletop* 30'' - 30'' - x

+#### Comments
+Felt a bit sore at the beginning, probably due to yoga session yesterday.
+Pullups with proper form is definitely harder.
+I think I did a bit of kipping to get 5+ earlier.
+Pushups felt good, but tweaked my back on the last one, so skipped bearcrawls and tabletop.

+## 2020-04-04

+### Strength session
++ *pullups* 4.5 - 3 - 3
++ *pushups* 10 - 10 - 9
++ *bearcrawls* 1 - 1 - 2
++ *tabletop* 30'' - 30'' - 60''

+#### Comments
+This time all felt really good.
+And pullups really improved!
+Still had twitching in lower left arm at final table top hold.